stewartreichling/google-cloud-functions_python_trace/README.md

 ## Overview
-This sample demonstrates use of the `opencensus-trace` package and Stackdriver Trace integration with Google Cloud Functions on the Python 3.7 runtime. following features are covered:
+This sample demonstrates use of the `opencensus-trace` package and Stackdriver Trace integration with Google Cloud Functions on the Python 3.7 runtime.
+The following features are covered:

 * setting the span context using request headers set by Google Cloud Platform